frouo/lembot-public-website/blog/index_/2022-01-20_bulk-lemlist-campaigns-export.md

 ---
 head:
-  title: "Lembot • Bulk campaign exports"
+  title: "Lembot • Bulk lemlist campaign exports"
 card:
-  title: "Bulk campaigns in a single export"
+  title: "Bulk lemlist campaign exports"
   description: "With lembot you can export several campaigns in one sheet, one below the other, with automatic columns matching.
 Let me show you."
 coverUrl: "https://images.unsplash.com/photo-1550432163-9cb326104944"
 emoji: "🎓"